Cluttering: speech rate calculation

 - Adults: 2.5 – 5.3 syllables per second

 - Adolescents: 2.5 – 5.5 syllables per second

 - Children: 2.5 – 5.0 syllables per second

 Scores above 5.3 syllables per second may indicate the existence of cluttering.
 However, this is not the only possible indicator of cluttering; there are much more.
 Always keep in mind that a speech-language therapist can help you determine whether you clutter or not.
 Take the self-test to get a first impression.
-Or directly book a free intake with us for coaching.
+Or directly book coaching with us.